 Recent events in Bismarck putting kids’ resilience to the test

 BISMARCK, N.D.
-(KFYR) - Children now are dealing with far more than most adults did at their age.
+(KFYR) - Children now are dealing with far more than most of us did at their age.

+Soul 57′s Jenny Maattala said with the recent shootings in the community, North Dakota children’s resilience is being put to the test.

+The arts can be an effective tool for them when processing their trauma.

-“If what you’re feeling doesn’t want to come outside of your body other than in these more expressive and artistic ways, that’s where the arts are a major advantage for kids who have gone through something, whether it was an isolated situation during the pandemic or losing a loved one,” Maattala said.
+“If what you’re feeling doesn’t want to come outside of your body other than in these more expressive and artistic ways, that’s where the arts are a major advantage for kids who have gone through something, whether it was an isolated situation during the pandemic or losing a loved one,” said Maattala.

 Maattala said in general, North Dakotans tend to have a “pull yourself up by your bootstraps” mentality, but we’re steadily making progress toward using a wider variety of tools to process difficult emotions.